 The field of learning analytics (LA) is generating growing interest in data and computer science as well as educational science, hence, becoming an important aspect of modern e-learning environments.
 However, implementing learning analytics into existing legacy systems in learning environments with high data privacy concerns is quite a challenge.
 This research shows how a learning analytics application has been implemented into such an existing university environment by adding a plugin to the local digital learning environment which injects user centric information to specific objects within students’ and teachers’ learning environment.

-Presentations and publications related to the project
+Selected publications related to the project

 Klasen, D., & Ifenthaler, D. (2019).
 Implementing learning analytics into existing higher education legacy systems.
 In D. Ifenthaler, J. Y.-K. Yau, & D.-K. Mah (Eds.), Utilizing learning analytics to support study success (pp. 61–72).
 New York, NY: Springer.